stoplightio/docs/articles/enterprise/components/pubs-overview.md

 > Be sure to set your repository credentials before issuing the `cat` command

+#### Installing the Pubs Package

 Once the repository is configured properly, you can install the Pubs component using the command:

 ```bash
 sudo yum install pubs -y